 Even though I was a troublemaker when I was in grade school, and thus I do get a little nervous around principals, I still love visiting schools and talking with students about creating books.
 During my school visits I talk about the various stages in writing and illustrating a book, from the initial idea for the story to the finished manuscript and artwork.
 I emphasis the importance of making revisions to my rough drafts and how those changes make the book stronger.
 I also share stories about my earliest inspirations and how I became an author and illustrator.
 And, of course, I will do some drawing demonstrations.
 This is a fun, interactive session with the students.
 I will sign and donate the drawings to the school.

 30 minutes for K and 1st Grade

 Please allow at least 10 minutes between sessions.

-I can give 3 to 4 presentations a day.
-Groups can vary from 20 to 250 students.
+I can give up to 4 presentations a day.
+Groups can vary from 20 to 300 students.

-- A screen or white wall, in a room that can get fairly dark, for my PowerPoint presentation.
+- If using a projector, I will need a screen or white wall in a room that can get fairly dark.

 - Please designate one room for all sessions.

 - Microphone (preferably hands-free) and speaker if the session size is larger than 70 students.